BackUpWordPress 404 Not Found – wp-cron.php is returning a 403 Forbidden

 BackUpWordPress has detected a problem. wp-cron.php is returning a 404 Not Found response which could mean cron jobs aren’t getting fired properly.
 BackUpWordPress relies on wp-cron to run scheduled back ups

-So, put bulletproof in default mode and the above message went away.
+So, deactivated bulletproof mode and the above message went away.
 What to do now?

 Thanks!